zowe/docs-site/docs/user-guide/cli-using-test-zosmf-connection.md

 - `<profile name>`

-    Specifies the name of the profile
+    Specifies the name of the profile.

 The commands return a success or failure message and display information about your z/OSMF server, such as the z/OSMF version number.
 Report failures to your systems administrator and use the information for diagnostic purposes.